Skip to main content

 • call(MokkerySuspendCallScope) – used for suspend functions.

-The AnsweringScope interface provides the answers method, which registers an Answer for a particular call.
+The AnsweringScope interface provides the answers function, which registers an Answer for a particular call.

 This flexibility can lead to misuse, such as registering a suspend-only answer for a blocking call.
 For this reason, both AnsweringScope.answers and the Answer interface are marked as delicate APIs.